ipleiria-robotics/CUPREDS_core/README.md

 # CUPREDS – CUDA-Accelerated, Multi-threaded Point Cloud Registration from Heterogeneous Sensors with Efficient Data Structures

 The is the core library of CUPREDS.
-There is a ROS wrapper developed, available [here](https://github.com/ipleiria-robotics/CUPREDS_ros).
+There is a ROS wrapper implemented.

 This library implements all the core functionality, in case one wants to link it against another wrapper.